Find My Horses Presents: NetPosse Missing Horses Alert Arkansas

 We were loading everything to go home and had them tied.
 The horses came untied and ran off into a trail.
 I followed them for about 15 miles into the Fourche Mountain Trails at Idle Nook Horse Camp.
-They had gotten so far that they were into the 4 wheeler trails and that is where I lost them.
-The next day we searched for them again and the trail went across the slick rock on Turner Creek and we went west up Turner creek.
-They crossed the creek again and went up Fouche Mountain and we lost the trail.
+They had gotten so far that they were into the four-wheeler trails and that is where I lost them.
+The next day we searched for them again, and the trail went across the slick rock on Turner Creek, and we went west up Turner creek.
+They crossed the stream again and went up Fouche Mountain, and we lost the trail.
 We went back each weekend and started where we lost them.
 One has lost a shoe.
-Mingo lost the halter but we think that Apache Jane may still have hers on.
+Mingo lost the halter, but we think that Apache Jane may still have hers on.

 Leg Markings: Left Front Leg - None • Left Rear Leg - Sock • Right Front Leg - None • Right Rear Leg - Pastern •

 Other Details: he is very evenly marked leopard appaloosa.

 Cowboy Mounted Shooting, Gaited, Parades, Rescue Horse, Trail Riding: Recreational

 Leg Markings: Left Front Leg - Other • Left Rear Leg - Other • Right Front Leg - Other • Right Rear Leg - Other •